 I couldnít because I was running short on time.
 But I really enjoyed them.

-The Animal Welfare League of Charlotte County (FL) re: Golden Memories show
+Animal Welfare League of Charlotte County (FL) re: Golden Memories show

 with Glenn Leonard's Temptations Revue, Wilson Williams & His Platters,

-Pam Darden's Marvelletes Revue, and Ron McPhatters Tribute to
+Pam Darden's Marvelletes Revue, and Ron McPhatters Tribute to The Drifters

 ||Dear Celebrity Direct,

-Animal Welfare League had their first concert which featured: Wilson Williams & His
+League had their first concert which featured: Wilson Williams & His

 Platters, Glenn Leonard's Temptations Experience, Pam Darden's Marvelettes

-Revue and The Legacy of "Clyde McPhatter & The Drifters"
+Revue and The Legacy of "Clyde McPhatter & The Drifters" as performed

-Coslor and Wilson Williams for the direction they provided us and assisting
+and Wilson Williams for the direction they provided us and assisting us

 side by side with the Animal Welfare League to make sure everything ran